-4/1.16/4.1.1 Method A1: RAS band 114.25-116 GHz and the associated ISS band 116-122.25 GHz

-[It is proposed] to exclude the RAS band 114.25-116 GHz and the associated ISS band 116-122.25 GHz from [further] studies under WRC-27 agenda item 1.16.

-[This method is proposed as a NOC for the band 114.25-116 GHz.]

-4/1.16/4.1.2 Method A2: Mandatory thresholds in RR Footnotes
+4/1.16/4.1.2 Method A2: Mandatory or Recommended thresholds in WRC Resolution

-This method proposes mandatory thresholds to be included in new RR Article 5 footnotes to ensure adequate protection of RAS operations in two frequency bands, as well as including in RR Appendix 4 of the Radio Regulations a commitment by the notifying administration to comply with the provisions of the footnotes.
+This method proposes mandatory or recommended thresholds to be included in a new WRC Resolution to ensure adequate protection of RAS operations in two frequency bands, as well as including in RR Appendix 4 of the Radio Regulations a commitment by the notifying administration to comply with the provisions of the footnotes.

-The thresholds defined in the proposed footnotes are following the corresponding ITU-R Recommendations, as outlined in Resolution 681 (WRC-23).
+The thresholds defined in the proposed Resolution are following the corresponding ITU-R Recommendations, as outlined in Resolution 681 (WRC-23).
 For frequency bands, for which Recommendation ITU-R RA.1631-0 does not provide information on the maximum gain yet, the maximum gain is provided directly, using the values provided working document towards a preliminary draft revision of Recommendation ITU-R RA.1631.

-4/1.16/4.2 Issue B: [TBD – Resolves 3 to 6]
+4/1.16/4.2 Issue B: Related to Resolves 3 to 6

-4/1.16/4.2 Method B1
+[Editor’s Note: There are 2 options for NOC being proposed- B1A and B1B]

+4/1.16/4.2.1 Method B1A No Change to Radio Regulations

 It has been concluded and agreed upon by the responsible and contributing working parties (WP 7D, WP 4A and WP 4C) that resolves 3 to 6 shall in no way result in any technical or regulatory changes to FSS and MSS allocations and associated regulatory procedures and/or adversely affecting the operation of these non-GSO systems.